Calls to widen police power to ban pro-Palestine protests after synagogue attack

 The Prime Minister has urged protesters to “respect the grief of British Jews”, while Jewish figures have called the action “phenomenally tone deaf”.

-But a protest in central London campaigning against the proscription of Palestine Action will proceed on Saturday.
+But a protest in central London campaigning against the proscription of Palestine Action is going ahead on Saturday.

+Six people have been arrested after unfurling a banner in support of Palestine Action on Westminster Bridge, the Metropolitan Police said.

 Tory Cabinet minister Chris Philp said he would “go further than saying simply they should step back”.